Zaid-Ajaj/the-elmish-book/chapters/fable/fable-packages.md

 ```
 Where `net461` and `netstandard2.0` are directories containing the library assemblies compiled against different target frameworks.

-A Fable package is almost the same as a standard .NET package but with the source files of the library included in the package in a special `fable` directory as highlighted below:
+A Fable package is almost the same as a standard .NET package but with the library's source files included in the package in a special `fable` directory as highlighted below:
 ```bash {highlight: [8,9,10]}
 Fable.Library.nupkg
   ├── lib